 If you want to write an article, but doubt that it will be accepted, it is worth trying.
 Double-blind peer review is a common procedure among major scientific journals.
 Both specialists rarely refuse.
 Much more often an article gets the "revise and resubmit" status.
 Anyway, after reviewing you will receive two independent commentaries with recommendations.

 You can become a peer reviewer, if you are a graduate or postgraduate student, or a scholar.
-If you belong to one of these categories — please, fill out this form.
+If you belong to one of these categories — please, contact us via email.
 If there are any articles that match your academic background and research interests, we will contact you to agree on further work.

-If you want to translate different articles for our journal, please, fill out this form.
+If you want to translate different articles for our journal, please, contact us via email firstname.lastname@example.org.
 If there are any articles to translate, we will contact you and agree on further work.
 We accept translations from various languages in English or Russian language.

 If you want to translate an article you have found in English or Russian language and to publish it, you should send us a letter with an original article or a link to it.
 We will contact its author or copyright owner for permission to publish.
 When there is an answer, we will inform you whether to start your work on it or not.

 If you want to take part in the work on the journal, but all the previous ways do not suit you, you should email us at email@example.com .
 In the letter, please tell us about your skills and experience.
 Mostly, we need specialists in the sphere of law (e. g. for copyright), and literary editing of English texts.